prashantacharya/BigOmega/contents/store-password-node/passwords-in-node.md

 ### Plain Text

 I don't think I have to mention this but **plain text** is a format we should never consider while storing passwords.
-Plain text simply is the password that the user has entered while signing up for the service.
+The plain text simply is the password that the user has entered while signing up for the service.

 For Example: If a user enters `123456` as a password, we simply store `123456` on the database.

 So simply if the system gets compromised/hacked, we'll be showing the actual password of the user to the hacker.
-The main problem with this is, most of the people use same email and password combination while signing up for multiple services.
+The main problem with this is, most of the people use the same email and password combination while signing up for multiple services.
 So the breacher can have access to all the services.

 ### Encryption

-Encryption means converting a plain text (normal text) into a cipher text (encrpyted text) with the help of some key.
+Encryption means converting a plain text (normal text) into a cipher text (encrypted text) with the help of some key.

 For Example: We might have an algorithm that maps letters of the alphabet with the letters that are shifted 3 positions.
 So, if plain text is **abc** then the cipher text would be **def**.

 Technically, we're adding a layer of security by simply not exposing the password but there's a problem with this approach.
-If the breacher gets the key then he has the ability to decrypt (obtain original message) from the encrypted password easily.
+If the breacher gets the key then he can decrypt (obtain original message) from the encrypted password easily.
 It's easy to do so because the encryption algorithm is known to us and the only thing we don't know is the key.
 So hypothetically, if the hacker has acquired the key then all the encrypted passwords in the database get compromised.

 ![Encryption Decryption](./images/encryption-decryption.png)

 ### Cryptographic Hash Function

 A cryptographic hash function is similar to encryption algorithm.
-The only difference is, if the a message is processed with the cryptographic hash function then it is irrevertible (i.e. we'll not get back the original password/message from the hash).
-A cryptographic hash function always generates output of fixed length and even a slight variation of plain text will result in a totally different hash.
+The only difference is, if the message is processed with the cryptographic hash function then it is irreversible (i.e. we'll not get back the original password/message from the hash).
+A cryptographic hash function always generates an output of fixed length and even a slight variation of plain text will result in a totally different hash.

-This is slightly an improvisation over encryption but still it possesses threats.
+This is slightly an improvisation over encryption but still, it possesses threats.
 The main problem with this approach is, two passwords get converted to the same hash.

 Simply, the breacher might perform a bruteforce attack or a dictionary attack on the system to guess the password.
 He might take the list guessed passwords, hash it with the hash function and if any of the hash matches the hash on the database then he has successfully decrypted the password from the hash.